jaypunekar/jaypunekar.github.io/_posts/2024-08-14-setting-up-gpu-with-pytorch.md

 ```
 <i>Replace envname with any name you would live to give</i>

-To activate the virtual enviornment type:
+To activate the virtual environment type:

 ```bash
 conda activate envname
 ```
 <i>Replace envname with any name you would live to give</i>

-Once your virtual enviornment is activated to PyTorch website [Here](https://pytorch.org/).
+Once your virtual environment is activated to PyTorch website [Here](https://pytorch.org/).
 On the page you will find the following:

 <img src="/images/posts/pytorch-gpu/pytorch-dow.png" style="display: block; margin: auto;" />

-Select the approprite settings.
+Select the appropriate settings.
 If your current CUDA version is not there then choose the closest version to it.
-Paste the below URL to you Anaconda Prompt with virtual environmnet active.
+Paste the below URL to you Anaconda Prompt with virtual environment active.

 # Using GPU inside Jupyter Notebook with PyTorch

 We are almost done now!

-## Changing envoiornment on Anaconda
+## Changing environment on Anaconda

-Open Anaconda Navigator and go to envornments page as shown below.
+Open Anaconda Navigator and go to environments page as shown below.

 <img src="/images/posts/pytorch-gpu/anaconda-main.png" style="display: block; margin: auto;" />

-You can also see I have three enviornments there, base(root), gputest and mygpu.
-You will see your virutal enviornment name there.
+You can also see I have three environments there, base(root), gputest and mygpu.
+You will see your virtual environment name there.
 Double click it to select and then go back to home.
 You will see on top that the environment has changed.
-Also you wiil have to install Jupyter Notebook again in the new enviornment.
+Also you will have to install Jupyter Notebook again in the new environment.
 <img src="/images/posts/pytorch-gpu/anaconda-home.png" style="display: block; margin: auto;" />

-After installation launch Jupyter though Anaconda Navigator when the appropriate virtual enviornment is selected.
+After installation launch Jupyter though Anaconda Navigator when the appropriate virtual environment is selected.

 ## Final testing inside Jupyter Notebook